preetika-cyber/vulnhub-walkthroughs/cybersploit/README.md

 This walkthrough documents the exploitation of the *Cybersploit-CTF* machine on VulnHub.
 The objective was to escalate privileges from a basic user to root and capture three hidden flags.
 The attack was carried out using Kali Linux as the attacker machine.

+⚠️ Disclaimer
+I am using VMware Workstation to run the downloaded vulnerable machine (Cybersploit) and Kali Linux as the attacking machine for this Capture The Flag (CTF) challenge.

+🛡️ All techniques demonstrated in this walkthrough are intended solely for educational and ethical purposes.
+This is part of my effort to practice and enhance cybersecurity skills in a controlled, legal environment.

+❗Please do not attempt these techniques on any system without explicit permission.
 ---

 ## 🛠️ Tools Used